immersive-web/webxr/explainer.md

 #### XR Enhanced: use `makeXRCompatible()`

 XR-enhanced applications should call `WebGLRenderingContextBase`'s [`makeXRCompatible()`](#webglrenderingcontextbase) method.
 This will set a compatibility bit on the context that allows it to be used.

-[//]: # (What is WebGLRenderingContextBase as opposed to WebGLRenderingContext?
-Is that defined only in this explainer?)

 ```js
 let glCanvas = document.createElement("canvas");